Horizon City, Texas: Government

-The mayor of Horizon City is Ruben Mendoza.
+The Mayor of Horizon City is Andres "Andy" Renteria.
 The legislative and governing body of the City consists of a mayor and seven Council Members.
 The mayor and council are elected to four-year terms.
-The next election for mayor and Council Members for places 3, 5, and 7 will be in May 2023; the election for Council Members for places 1, 2, 4, and 6 will be in May 2025.
-The current city council members of Horizon City are Walter Miller, Scott Quiroz, Charlie Ortega, Andres (Andy) Renteria, Johnny "Doc" Duran, Rafael (Ralph) Padilla Jr., and Samantha S. Corral.
+The next election for mayor and Council Members for places 3, 5, and 7 will be in May 2027; the election for Council Members for places 1, 2, 4, and 6 will be in May 2029.
+The current city council members of Horizon City are Guillermo Ortega, Scott Quiroz, Rosie Ortega, Robert Avila, Katherine Ames, Matthew Gardea, and Ruben Mendoza.

 Economic development

 Horizon City formed an economic development corporation in 2011.
 The corporation has the power to use sales tax funds to help eligible companies with relocations, expansions, and site development.
 It can acquire property, finance infrastructure projects, and spend funds for a variety of quality-of-life improvements.